88lex/sasync/README.md

 **This script uses rclone with service accounts to sync, copy or move files between rclone remotes.**

 **The new version of sasync:**
-1. Checks if each SOURCE and DESTINATION in your set.* file are mounted.
+1. Checks if each SOURCE and DESTINATION in your set.* file are accessible.
 If not then sasync exits to let you fix it.
+Typically this is a typo or remote auth issue.
 2. Includes a function which calculates the size of the SOURCE and DESTINATION for each pair in the set.* file, then estimates the number of SAs required based on the --max-transfer setting.
 If you wish to set the number of SAs manually, put a # before sacalc and unhash the `SAs=` line.
 3. Allows the user to sync, copy or move for any SOURCE DESTINATION pair (first column of set.* file).